davidoshiro/Learning-Lua/04-expressions.md

 Expressions
 ===========

 Lua evaluates and calculates values via expressions.
 An expression may use one or more values to calculate another value.
 There are two types of expressions in Lua; arithmetic and relational.

-Arithmetic Expressions
+Arithmetic Operators
 ----------------------

-We are all familiar with arithmetic expressions. `1 + 2` is a simple arithmetic expression.
-Expressions may be simple such as the previous example, or can be very complex such as `((1 + 2) * x) / y`.
+Arithmetic operators are used to perform a calculation between two or more values.
+For example, `1 + 2` uses the `+` operator to add two numbers together.
+The expression returns a value of `3`.

 Lua supports the following arithmetic operators: